-- Target: shows the number of activities that should be completed.
+- Target: shows the number of activities that you should complete.
 The prescribed time frame is calculated using User Settings and the Activity Goals.

 Clicking on the Activity Quotas will open a pop-over Activity Goals Chart.
 Here you can set date ranges and options for information being displayed.
-The actual quotas are set by a system administrator in the Settings module.
+A system administrator sets the actual quotas per user in the Settings module.

 - Date Range: In the top left corner, enter a start and end date to specify a particular range.

-- Date Options button: here you can choose preset date ranges as well as set the default for your displayed activities.
+- Date Options button: here, you can choose preset date ranges and set the default for your displayed activities.

 - click Go to Default Options to load a previously set default date range.